rue-aubrey/datastories/designcritique.md

 [Click here to see the Data Visualization Effectiveness Profile](https://github.com/ruesellers/datastories/blob/main/Data%20Visualization%20Effectiveness%20Profile.pdf).

-My primary concern for this visualization is that subsequent Y variable is a subset of the previous, but there is little indication of this data relationship.
+My primary concern for this visualization is that each subsequent column category is a subset of the previous, but there is little indication of this data relationship.
 I will use the relationship to separate the data into four categories of parental relationship to the child at the time of arrest, which add up to 100% of inmates surveyed who were parents.
 1. Sole Caregiver
 2. Partial Caregiver
 3. Not the Caregiver